News

 W1 (20-1) Alloychrome-white-iron-used-to-replace-concave-gyratory-crusher-liners.jpg

 This material would be recommended for applications with a wear mechanism of abrasion and impact.
 Because of the lower CVF compared to the ASTM A532 Class III alloys, the abrasion resistance properties are lower but the toughness will be higher.
 This material has a carbide volume fraction 30%.
-Cr will be used up in the formation of carbides, therefore an addition of Molybdenum is important for hardenability.
+Cr will be used up in the formation of carbides, therefore an addition of molybdenum is important for hardenability.
 This material will have improved abrasion resistance compared to the 15-3 alloy.
+To understand why chrome white iron is so abrasion resistant, read this.

 Composition